 - Colors – bright or dull, show samples of dull colors and bright colors and how the artist chose to use bright colors in her book

-- Shape – compare the big chunky shapes the artist uses with a book that emphasizes line in its images (such as Millions of Cats)
+- Shape – compare the big chunky shapes the artist uses with a book that emphasizes line in its images, such as Wanda Gags, Millions of Cats.

 - Overlap – Introduce the word in your demonstration below…